Matthias Dütsch

 // RESEARCH

-His research focuses on social inequalities in the labour market, working conditions in minimum wage and low wages jobs, minimum wage effects, occupational change, employment trajectories and occupational mobility, occupational burdens and strains, and on social justice.
+His research focuses on social inequalities in the labour market, working conditions, the effectiveness of occupational safety measures and structures, occupational stress and strain, occupational change, employment trajectories and occupational mobility, and on social justice.

 Research Projects: